frmfm/FRAMED-2.0-Guide/README.md

 This category is related to all other than the frameworks listed below.
 These include Windows specific applications such as those made using Unity, Unreal Engine, etc.

+This same procedure applies to artworks made using Javascript.
+They need to be wrapped into a Windows executable (.EXE) file to be uploaded to the platform and played on the FRAMED devices.
+Once example is this wrapper → [FRAMED-WebGL-ThreeJS-Framework](https://github.com/jocabola/FRAMED-WebGL-ThreeJS-Framework)

 ### ■ Resolution

 • The screen will display at W1080*H1920 pixels resolution.
 Please be aware of this resolution when developing your artwork.